-What’s The Best Sectional Sofa?
+What Are The Best Sectional Sofas?

 There definitely isn’t a single best sectional but I can tell you that after talking to a ton of people and reading endless reviews, sectionals are typically a “you get what you pay for” piece of furniture.
 You don’t have to go crazy with a $20,000 sectional to get an excellent one but on the other hand, don’t expect to get 20 years out of a $1000 sectional.
 When shopping for a sectional for our family room, I was looking for a high quality piece that we would have for at least the next 10-15 years and that would hold up well to daily use.